jozsefszalma/homelab/README.md

 There are no words to describe how insane the [stock fans](https://www.delta-fan.com/technology/three-phase-fan/pfm0812he-01bfy.html) are.
 They literarily SCREAM and draw over 4 amps each at max speed...and there are 8 of them.
 ![Wind tunnel gif](images/wind-windy.gif)

 The first thing I did was obviously adjust the fan curves in the management console and enable the [ErP Lot 9](https://www.eceee.org/ecodesign/products/enterprise-servers/) mode in the BIOS (which, among other things, puts the 2nd power supply into cold standby at low loads).
-This helped getting the noise down to a bearable 60 dB at idle, but it was still very distracting.
+This helped getting the noise down to a bearable 60 dB at idle, but this level was still very distracting.

 At first I was thinking of replacing the stock fans with some Noctua fans and call it a day, however let's compare some specs here (all 80mm 12V fans):